fetinin/blog/content/posts/Safe git force push.md

 draft: false
 tags: ["git", "tip"]
 ---
 You've likely been in this situation before.
-You make some minor code fixes, do `git commit --ammend` to add them to the current commit, and do `git push --force`.
+You make some minor code fixes, do `git commit --amend` to add them to the current commit, and do `git push --force`.
 Then, you happily open pull request and see that you've deleted you're colleagues commit.😩
 <!--more-->
 This doesn't happen so often, but when it does, it's a bummer.
 Happily, the solution is simple.